St. Louis Union Station: 19th century

 The station was opened on September 1, 1894, by the Terminal Railroad Association of St. Louis.
 The station was designed by Theodore Link, and included three main areas: the Headhouse and the Midway, and the 11.5 acre Train Shed designed by civil engineer George H. Pegram.
 The headhouse originally housed a hotel, a restaurant, passenger waiting rooms and railroad ticketing offices.
 It featured a gold-leafed Grand Hall, Romanesque arches, a 65 ft barrel-vaulted ceiling and stained-glass windows.
 The clock tower is 230 ft high.

 Union Station's headhouse and midway are constructed of Indiana limestone and initially included 32 tracks under its vast trainshed terminating in the stub-end terminal.
-Its Grand Hall, which cost around $6.5 million and was about 75 by 125 ft large, was considered to be one of the most beautiful public lobbies.

 At its opening, it was the world's largest and busiest railroad station and its trainshed was the largest roof span in the world.